cherryaugusta/portfolio/README.md

 # Hello, I'm Cherry Augusta 👋

-I am a **Programming**, **Data**, **Software**, and **Machine Learning** enthusiast with a strong passion for solving real-world problems through data-driven and software solutions.
-Leveraging a background in **data analysis** and **machine learning**, I am now expanding my expertise in **software development** to build efficient, impactful applications.
+I am a **Programming**, **Data**, and **Machine Learning** enthusiast with a strong passion for solving real-world problems through data-driven, software, and artificial intelligence solutions.
+Leveraging a background in **data analytics**, **data science** and **machine learning**, I am now expanding my expertise in **software development** to build efficient, impactful applications.
 My goal is to apply my technical skills to contribute to innovative projects in collaborative, fast-paced environments.

 ## 🎓 **Education & Certifications**
 - **Data Analytics Programme**: Completed at **Masterschool** (05/2023–08/2024), focusing on Python, SQL, Tableau, and machine learning.